rhyslwells/Data-Archive/content/standardised/Sharepoint.md

 ---
-tags:
-  - software
-aliases:
+aliases: []
 category:
+date modified: 27-07-2025
+tags: [software]
 ---
 SharePoint is a web-based collaboration platform developed by [[Microsoft]].
 It is primarily used for creating intranet sites, document management, and team collaboration, providing a centralized platform for managing content and communication.

 SharePoint integrates with Microsoft Office and is highly customizable, making it a versatile tool for organizations of all sizes.